SHIPS SAME DAY OR NEXT BUSINESS DAY

 But the 5.56's case uses thicker brass, which reduces its internal volume.
 This reduced volume forces the case's powder into a tighter space which, when ignited, contributes to the round's higher chamber pressure.

-Contrary to popular belief, 5.56 is not loaded with more powder to obtain higher chamber pressures.
-It is only the case's reduces volume that promotes greater pressure upon ignition.
-Both 5.56 and .223 are loaded with the same amount of powder.
+Contrary to popular belief, 5.56 is not loaded with more powder than .223.
+It is only the case's lesser volume that produces greater chamber pressure.
+Both 5.56 and .223 are loaded with the same amount and type of powder.

 5.56 and .223 bolts and receivers are the same

-In spite of 5.56's higher chamber pressures, there are no differences in materials nor construction when it comes to the rifle's bolts.
-When chambered in the AR-15 platform, the bolt carrier groups used for both cartridges are identical, as are the upper receivers.
+In spite of 5.56's higher chamber pressures, there are no differences in materials, dimensions, nor construction when it comes to the rifle's bolts or upper and lower receivers.
+When either round is chambered in the AR-15 platform, the bolt carrier groups used for both cartridges are identical, as are the upper and lower receivers.

 Optimal twist rates are identical

-Despite 5.56 NATO producing slightly higher muzzle velocities, the optimal twist rates for 5.56 and .223 for either round's grain weights are identical.
-For example, a 62-grain load will work best with a 1:8 twist rate, regardless of whether it's being fired from a 5.56 or .223 casing.
+Despite 5.56 NATO producing slightly higher muzzle velocities, the optimal twist rates for 5.56 and .223 are identical.
+For example, a 62-grain load will perform best with a 1:8 twist rate, regardless of whether it's being fired from a 5.56 or .223 casing and barrel.

 5.56 NATO vs .223 Rem: FAQ